 This is particularly true for ethnic communities, who are disproportionately impacted by poverty.

-Access to opportunity
+Access to opportunity in remote areas

 For the 2,700 households in this region, access to basic services – such as hospitals and schools – is limited and families rely on what their farms can produce to survive.